thiagoburghi/online-learning/README.md

 1 - "neuromodulation": the Calcium conductance is time-varying 2 - "mismatch": the internal dynamics is randomly perturbed

-HCO: The model was adapted from the upcoming book by Drion, Franci and Sepulchre.
+HCO2: The model was adapted from the upcoming book by Drion, Franci and Sepulchre.
 The code simulates adaptive learning in the perfect case where there is no model mismatch nor time-varying parameters.